Sandpiper Juniors was founded in 1961 as a mother-daughter affiliation with Sandpipers.

 Membership in the original organization was extended to daughters of Sandpipers in high school who wanted to participate in community service.
-Sandpiper Juniors membership now includes any South Bay high school girl who attends an information meeting and submits an application for consideration in a membership lottery.
-Daughters and Granddaughters of Sandpipers are considered “legacies” and have first priority in the selection process.
+Sandpiper Juniors membership now includes any South Bay high school girl who attends a Prospective Member meeting (information below) and submits an application for consideration in a membership lottery.
+Daughters and granddaughters of Sandpipers are considered “legacies” and have first priority in the selection process.

-For more information, please contact
+For more information, please contact: